BasicJava101/basicjava101.github.io/0-string.md

 ```

 #### .substring(int beginIndex, int endIndex)
-`.substring(int beginIndex, int endIndex)` - returns a part of the string starting and ending at the given indexes
+`.substring(int beginIndex, int endIndex)` - returns a part of the string starting and ending at the given indexes.
+Note it does not include the ending index.
+For example, if you want the first two characters, you need to say `"apple".substring(0, 2)`.

 ```
 String fruit = "apple is red";